-I also mentioned to him that in the future he may find partners who love dealing with clients and bring a facility with the finance side that he’s not interested in.
+I also mentioned to him that in the future, he may find partners who love dealing with clients, and others who bring a facility for finance that he’s not interested in.
 We don’t have to “be” everything or “do” everything.
-When we specialize, or even narrow to several specialties, we’re better positioned to ensure that quality that began the discussion.
+When we specialize, or even narrow to several specialties, we’re better positioned to ensure the desired quality that began the discussion.

 Good Writing, Good Editing, Managing Expectations

 Lately, I’ve been struggling with my own issues of quality.
 I never seem to have enough time.
 I’m not happy with much of the writing I’m doing, though I’m excepting my marketing-related writing from that statement, as it’s very much a different animal.

 Quality “lifestyle” or other non-business-related writing has more to do with quality editing.
 Editing takes time; time is what I do not have; bills need to be paid, and editing goes by the wayside.

 My spirits plummet when I’m not producing what I consider to be high quality.